cas-bioinf/web/content/people.md

 description: "Who we are"
 ---

+# Jiří Vohradský

+Our glorious leader, also [Laboratory of Bioinformatics](https://lab126.mbu.cas.cz) at Institute of Microbiology.
+Delegates stuff to the other people :-).

 # Daniel K. Morais

 Formerly at Centro de Pesquisas René Rachou and [Laboratory of Environmental Microbiology](https://lab141.mbucas.cz/).
 Approached bioinformatics from the "bio" side.